Nurse Login

 7. Quorum and Voting

 7.1.
-Quorum is 50% of the membership and must include the Chair.
+Quorum is a majority of members and must include the Chair.

 7.2.
 Quorum must be present to put a recommendation forward for a vote.